Optimal estimation of local time and occupation time measure for an {\alpha}-stable Levy process: Introduction

 The local time of $X$ at point $x\in\R$ over the interval $[a,b]$ denoted as $L_{[a,b]}(x)$ is defined implicitly via the \textit{occupation density formula}:

 (if it exists).
 Throughout the paper we use the abbreviation $L_t:=L_{[0,t]}$ and $O_t:=O_{[0,t]}$.
 The existence and smoothness properties of local times of stochastic processes have been extensively studied in the 70's and 80's; we refer to articles \cite{B85,B88,B69,B70,GH80,GH72} among many others.
 In particular, in the setting of pure jump $\al$-stable L\'evy processes, the local time exists only for $\al \in (1,2)$ (cf. \cite{K69}).
-Furthermore, the smoothness properties of the local time in space and time are known.
-Indeed, according to \cite[Theorems 2 and 3]{B88} and \cite[Theorem 4.3]{hold} we have the following statements: \bee L_t(\cdot) \text{ is $\P$-a.s. locally H\"older continuous with index } (\al-1)/2-\ep, \eee for any $\ep \in (0, (\al-1)/2)$.
-Moreover, for all $\varepsilon\in(0,1-1/\alpha)$ and $T>0$, there exists a deterministic constant $C>0$, such that
+Furthermore, {\rv there exists a version of local time, which is continuous in space and time.} Indeed, according to \cite[Theorems 2 and 3]{B88} and \cite[Theorem 4.3]{hold}, {\rv there exists a version of the local time with } the following properties: \bee L_t(\cdot) \text{ is $\P$-a.s. locally H\"older continuous with index } (\al-1)/2-\ep, \eee for any $\ep \in (0, (\al-1)/2)$.
+Moreover, for all $\varepsilon\in(0,1-1/\alpha)$ and $T>0$, there exists a deterministic constant {\rv $C_T>0$}, such that